 Based on these tips, here's an easy template you can follow for a thank you letter after the interview:

-Thank you for taking the time to speak with me yesterday about the [Job Title] position with [Company Name].
-It was a pleasure meeting with you, and I truly enjoyed learning more about the role and your company.
-After our discussion, I am confident that my skills and experiences are a great match for this opportunity and that I can quickly become a valuable member of the [Company Name] team.
+Thank you for taking the time to speak with me yesterday about the staff writer position with Business News Daily.
+It was a pleasure meeting with you, and I truly enjoyed learning more about the role and the company.

-I am very enthusiastic about the possibility of a career with your company and would greatly appreciate a follow-up as you move forward with the hiring process.
-If you need any further information, please do not hesitate to contact me at [Email Address] or by phone at [Phone Number].
+I am very enthusiastic about the possibility of joining the BND team and would greatly appreciate a follow-up as you move forward with the hiring process.
+If you need any further information, please do not hesitate to contact me by email or phone.
 Thanks again, and I hope to hear from you in the near future.

-You can find other sample thank you letters on the following websites:
+Other sample thank you letters can be found on the following websites: